 We are not grain silos standing alone on the prairie.
 We are parts of a larger whole comprising friends, families, the groups we belong to and our cultural roots.
 This biopsychosocial approach is a unifying glue that provides a cohesive framework to providing professional counselling for people.

-Represents a way of working with people who may have trauma in their personal history.
-A 1995 study in the US estimated that 50% to 70% of people have a trauma history and that 90% of people seeking mental health counselling have a history of trauma.
+This represents a way of working with people who may have trauma in their personal history.
+A U.S. study estimated that 50% to 70% of people have a trauma history and that 90% of people seeking mental health counselling have a history of trauma.
 Trauma-informed care means practicing sensitive ways of engaging with a person who may be impacted by trauma, whether or not the counsellor knows it.
-Trauma-informed care has an emphasis on client safety, choice, and control.
+Trauma-informed care has an emphasis on your safety, choice, and control.

 A basic tenet in Solution-Focused Brief Therapy is that you have the resources, strengths and problem-solving skills to make improvements in your life.
 The counsellor’s job is to help you identify your resources and leverage them, so that change can happen efficiently and effectively.
-Solution-Focused Therapy tends to be shorter in duration, generally 1 to 6 sessions.
+Solution-Focused Therapy tends to be shorter in duration, generally up to six sessions or so.

 Narrative Therapy helps clients uncover their values and the skills they have that are associated with those values.
 Living these values helps you to overcome today’s problems and those in the future.
 Working together client and counsellor co-author new narratives about the client drawing on the history of those values.
 The client rewrites the story of their life.
 Narrative therapy is not necessarily a short approach, it can go over several sessions, but it is also effective in single session and brief engagements.

 Emotion-Focused Therapy systematically but flexibly helps clients become aware and make productive use of their emotions.
 Emotions can adapt and start to become troubling due to past traumas and also because we are often taught to suppress or ignore our emotions.
 Emotions are instructive, telling us what to do in various situations.